The Variants dialog

 The top line (blue) contains homozygous variants that are identical to the reference (by default, the reference sequence); the middle line (red) contains homozygous variants that are different from reference; and the bottom line (green) contains heterozygous variants.
 When the map is zoomed out, these variants are shown as heat maps (white spaces indicate areas with no variants); however, you can zoom in to resolve more detail:

-Each sample is assigned a distance score based on its variants: the more variants it has in common with the reference, the lower its distance.
-Thus, you can enable the Distance column in the Select samples dialog, then sort the samples by distance in the main table:
+Each sample is assigned a similarity score based on its variants: the more variants it has in common with the reference, the lower its distance.
+Thus, you can enable the Similarity column in the tree of properties on the right, then sort the samples by distance in the main table:

 Preview options